England Hockey Women's Championship Cup

-The England Hockey Women's Championship Cup is a field hockey cup competition organised by England Hockey that features women's teams from England.
+The England Hockey Women's Championship Cup was a field hockey cup competition organised by England Hockey that features women's teams from England.
 The competition was initially known as the Women's National Clubs Championship.
 The Chelsea College of Physical Education (Eastbourne) won the inaugural competition in 1977–78.
 It has also been known as the All England Women's Hockey Association Cup, the EHA Cup and the EH Women's Cup.
 During the 2010s, it was sponsored by Investec and was known as the Investec Women's Cup.

+In 2025 the event which included Premier division teams was discontinued in favour of a lower tier events.